 As a dad, how would I ideally like to spend Father’s Day?
 Or for that matter, any special occasion where I’m the focus of attention (birthdays, maybe anniversaries, and other milestone celebrations).

-With family of course – that’s the very essence of what it means to be a dad.
+With family, of course – that’s the very essence of what it means to be a dad.
+And maybe some fun experience gifts for Dad thrown in.

 And I already have enough things.
 I have enough clothes (I bought most of my clothes back when I was in my early to mid twenties, which I’m still happily wearing today – after all, the manufacturing of clothes is incredibly wasteful, where each cotton shirt takes 20,000 litres of water to produce, so I’d really rather not contribute further to my planet’s demise).
 I have enough electronics (I buy my gadgets when they’re fresh and leading edge, rather than waiting around for special occasions to be gifted).
 I have enough accessories (my smartphone is the ultimate accessory – there’s really no need for a watch, camera, etc).